abacusorg/AbacusSummit/docs/data-products.rst

 a ratio) are in units of the unit box, while velocities are in km/s.
 Densities are in units of the cosmic mean (so the mean density is 1).

+Keep in mind that the halo catalog consists of purely L1 halos (see :doc:`compaso`), and that the spherical overdensity definition is a function of epoch.
+The value is stored in the ``SODensityL1`` header field.

 -  ``uint64_t id``: A unique halo number.

 -  ``uint64_t npstartA``: Where to start counting in the particle output